Delt06/di-framework/README.md

 A simple Unity framework to inject dependencies into your components.
 The project contains a simple demo game to demonstrate the framework in action.

+> Developed and tested with Unity 2019.4.17f1 LTS

 ## Table of contents
 - [Installation](#installation)
 - [Setting Up](#setting-up)